www.locriantica.it

 Amongst the renowned historical figures which Locri had in the ancient ages, there was a cithara-bard, Eunomus, who enjoyed a lot of fame.

 And in Locri Epizephyrii, in that age, there was a statue which depicted Eunomus with, in his hand, a cithara on which were seated a cicada.
+Of this statue speaks Strabo who, mentioning as source Timaeus, describes us the reason of the presence of the cicada on the cithara of Eunomus' statue:

 (Strabo, Geography VI, 9)

-Here, then, the reason for which on the statue dedicated to Eunomus there was a cicada seated on the cithara-bard's cithara.
+And so that's the reason for which on the statue dedicated to Eunomus there was a cicada seated on the cithara-bard's cithara.

 HISTORICAL FIGURES INDEX